Select Page

 From scribbled stories to made-up words, a child’s first steps in writing are exciting!
 But it takes time to become a proficient speller.
-There are five stages of spelling development your child will progress through as they go from emergent “invented” spelling to accurate “dictionary” spelling.
+Your child will progress through five stages of spelling development, from being precommunicative through emergent “invented” spelling to accurate “dictionary” spelling.

 Precommunicative Stage

-At the precommunicative stage of spelling development, children lack an understanding of letter-sound correspondence.
+At the precommunicative stage of spelling development, children don’t yet understand letter-sound correspondence.

 This means that the relationship between written language (the letters of the alphabet and how they combine to make words) and spoken language (vocabulary your child may already know or will eventually learn) isn’t yet clear to your child.